lucasalcs/dataset_df/README.md

 # Deepfake Detection Models (df_models)

 This repository provides tools and deep learning models for detecting deepfake audio samples (anti-spoofing).
-It includes end-to-end inference pipelines, sample notebooks for inference on custom WAV files, and Docker containers for easy deployment of two state-of-the-art deepfake detection systems: SSL_Anti-spoofing and AASIST.
+It includes end-to-end inference pipelines, sample notebooks for inference on custom WAV files, and Docker containers for easy deployment of three state-of-the-art deepfake detection systems: SSL_Anti-spoofing, AASIST, and SLSforASVspoof.

 ## Overview